Disease/ Disorder

 Specific secondary or associated conditions and complications

 Spasticity, autonomic dysreflexia, pain, neurogenic bladder, urinary tract infections, neurogenic bowel, pressure injuries, depression, low bone mass and osteoporosis, sexual dysfunction, joint contractures, and heterotopic ossification are all seen in children.
-Immobilization hypercalcemia is unique to adolescent boys and occurs in the first 3 months after injury.1 Pathologic fractures of long bones, latex allergy and syringomyelia are also common in children.9
+Immobilization hypercalcemia is more commonly seen in adolescent boys and occurs in the first 3 months after injury.
+Pathologic fractures of long bones, latex allergy, and syringomyelia are also common in children.

 Children with SCI are at unique risk for several orthopedic complications that do not occur in the skeletally mature adult, such as scoliosis.
-Almost every child who sustains an SCI before skeletal maturity develops scoliosis, and approximately two-thirds of these children require surgery.10 Early thoracolumbar-sacral orthotic bracing has been shown to significantly slow the rate of curve progression, which could delay the need for surgery in children with SCI until they reach skeletal maturity.11 Close surveillance and referral to surgery when appropriate is essential to caring for pediatric spinal cord patients.
+Almost every child who sustains an SCI before skeletal maturity develops scoliosis, and approximately two-thirds of these children require surgery.4 Early thoracolumbar-sacral orthotic bracing may slow the rate of curve progression, which could delay the need for surgery in children with SCI until they reach skeletal maturity.
+Close surveillance and referral to surgery when appropriate is essential to caring for pediatric SCI patients.
 General indications for spine fusion surgery in children with neurogenic scoliosis secondary to SCI include curves greater than 40° by Cobb angle, age greater than 10 years, rapid progression of the curve, and functional problems or pain in a mature patient.

-Another orthopedic complication is hip dysplasia, with prevalence strongly associated with age.
+Another common orthopedic complication is hip dysplasia, with prevalence strongly associated with age.
 For patients who sustain SCI at a young age, especially less than 10 years, one study found 93% of those patients developed hip dislocation.
-The prevalence was significantly less, 9%, in patients greater than 10 years of age with SCI.12 This is likely related to joint instability from reduced weight-bearing time in young children.
-Since indications for surgical treatment for hip subluxation and dislocation is unclear, an aggressive prevention strategy is recommended.13 Rehabilitation management would aim for stretching, spasticity management, prophylactic abduction bracing, and weight-bearing as possible.
+The prevalence was significantly less, 9%, in patients greater than 10 years of age with SCI.5 This is likely related to joint instability from reduced weight-bearing time in young children.
+Since indications for surgical treatment for hip subluxation and dislocation is unclear, an aggressive prevention strategy is recommended.6 Rehabilitation management aims for stretching, spasticity management, prophylactic abduction bracing, and weight-bearing as possible.

 Essentials of Assessment